Māhanga: War of Te Whate-o-hua-raratahi

 In Māhanga's old age, his eldest son Tonga-nui came into conflict with the people around Kāwhia Harbour.
 There was a tōtara tree called Te Whare-o-hua-raratahi on the Pā-kōkō stream near Te Wharauroa which Te Pūhara, son of Tū-irirangi and his uncle Pai-ariki wished to cut down.
 At first Tonga-nui prevented this, but later they succeeded in chopping it down, so Tonga-nui pursued them, capturing and killing Te Pūhara at Te Kawaroa.
 Pai-ariki escaped to the Aotea Harbour, where Tū-paenga-roa, another son of Tū-irirangi, took him in.
 Tonga-nui took three fortresses, Mōwhiti, Puketoa, and Herangi.
 However, when he was besieging the final fortress, Manu-aitu, a storm came up and as the besiegers were gathering reeds in order to build some shelters they were attacked and killed by Tū-paenga-roa's forces.
 Tonga-nui was killed and so were his cousins, Māhanga's nephews, Ngarue-i-te-hotu, Tai-akiaki, and Raho-paru.

 Only Māhanga's youngest nephew, Terewai, survived.
 Tū-paenga-roa put him to work as a slave, sending him out to collect water from a spring outside the fortress, with a rope tied around his middle so that he would not escape.
 However, Terewai tied the rope to a kōtukutuku tree, so that when the men in the fort pulled on the rope, they thought Terewai was still on the end of it.
 Thus, he managed to get away to the Waipa region and tell them about the massacre.

 Then Māhanga came down from Moehau to Kāwhaniwha and gave a speech, encouraging the young men to get revenge for his son and nephews.
 At the end of the speech, he placed his famous taiaha spear, Tikitiki-o-rangi ('Highest Heaven') in front of two prominent rangatira, Whare-tīpeti and Tapaue, but a young warrior of Ngāti Māhanga, Manu-pīkare leapt up and took it instead.
 It was passed down by his descendants until the death of Te Au-pōuri, who left it to Māori King Te Rata (r.
 1912-1933) and Pei Te Hurinui Jones reports that it remained in the possession of King Korokī as of the mid-twentieth century.

 Death

 After his speech, Māhanga set out by canoe to return to Moehau.
 At Tūtū-kākā (modern Thames), they were forced to land in the middle of the night by a storm.
 Māhanga sent a slave with a mussel shell to steal some fire from a nearby village belonging to Ngāti Huarere, but he was captured and revealed that Māhanga was nearby.
 At dawn they captured and killed him.

-When they had grown up, Te Ao-tū-tahanga and Manu-kaihonge gathered a war-party from Moehau and Mount Pirongia and attacked the Ngāti Huarere at Tūtū-kākā in revenge.
+When they had grown up, hiis sons, Te Ao-tū-tahanga and Manu-kaihonge, gathered a war-party from Moehau and Mount Pirongia and attacked the Ngāti Huarere at Tūtū-kākā in revenge.